Tuition and Scholarships

 - already holds a degree from a Swedish university/university college;

 - is currently enrolled in a study program at a Swedish university/university college.

 A number of SSE scholarships are offered every year to fully or partially cover the tuition fee for the MSc / BSc programs.

-Two scholarships are available every year, exclusively for applicants from Eastern Europe (including Moldova, Macedonia, Azerbadjan, Ukraine, Belarus and Russia) and Turkey.This scholarships fully covers the tuition fee for the MSc program.
-Funding for additional expenses, such as living costs, is not included in the scholarships.
+Two scholarships are available for the intake 2021, exclusively for applicants from China.
+These scholarships fully cover the tuition fee for the MSc program.
+Funding for additional expenses, such as living costs, is not included in the scholarship.

 American Friends of SSE Scholarship

-One scholarship is available for the academic year 2019/2020, exclusively for applicants from North America (citizens of USA or Canada).
+One scholarship is available for the intake 2021, exclusively for applicants from North America (citizens of USA or Canada).
 This scholarship fully covers the tuition fee for the MSc program.
 Funding for additional expenses, such as living costs, is not included in the scholarships.